-- Appropriate risk assessments should be completed using the Residential Events Toolkit and the event should be registered with GBM's Support Centre using the Residential Events Registration Form - A Residential Event meeting with parents/carers must be held to inform them of arrangements
+- Appropriate risk assessments should be completed using the Residential Events Toolkit and the event should be registered with GBM's Support Centre using the Residential Events Registration Form - A Residential Event meeting with parents/carers must be held to inform them of arrangements - · Male and female sleeping, washing and toilet facilities should be separate

-- · Male and female sleeping, washing and toilet facilities should be separate - If you have over 18s or under 18s who are transgender then they should use the sleeping, washing and toilet facilities for the gender that they are legally biologically.
-However, to be sensitive, if an accessible toilet is available they could use this.
-Please call the GBM Support Centre for advice if needed on this issue. - A smoke alarm should be positioned in the kitchen area - · Do not overcrowd rooms ensure exits and passageways are kept clear - Parents/guardians should be informed of any patent medicines that may be used - All medication should be locked away - · Any medication given or first aid administered should be recorded in the medical book - Ensure stairs and passageways are lit at night - · Lock the building at night and ensure the key is in an accessible place known to all volunteers - Inform police and fire brigade of the dates you're inhabiting a building - Observe all food hygiene regulations - · Relevant fire precautions, fire buckets etc. must be in place on an outdoor camp site - A Hazardous Activity Form should be completed if necessary.
+- Careful preparation and discussion should take place to enable the participation of transgender children and young people in residential activities, including with the young person and their family.
+Where possible, transgender children and young people should be able to use the sleeping, washing and toilet facilities for the gender they identify with.
+However, some transgender children and young people may not feel comfortable doing this and so alternative arrangements should be made.
+Further guidance on supporting transgender and non-binary young people can be provided by the GB Support Centre. - A smoke alarm should be positioned in the kitchen area - Do not overcrowd rooms ensure exits and passageways are kept clear - · Parents/guardians should be informed of any patent medicines that may be used - All medication should be locked away - Any medication given or first aid administered should be recorded in the medical book - Ensure stairs and passageways are lit at night - Lock the building at night and ensure the key is in an accessible place known to all volunteers - · Inform police and fire brigade of the dates you're inhabiting a building - Observe all food hygiene regulations - Relevant fire precautions, fire buckets etc. must be in place on an outdoor camp site - A Hazardous Activity Form should be completed if necessary - Over 18s and under 18s shouldn't sleep in the same room.